 Certain medicines may prevent or dissolve uric acid stones.

-About 10 to 15 out of 100 kidney stones (10% to 15%) are struvite stones.1 They can also be called infection stones if they occur with
+Some kidney stones are struvite stones.
+They can also be called infection stones if they occur with

 urinary tract infections (UTIs).
 These types of kidney

 stones sometimes are also called

 Struvite stones can be serious, because they are often large stones

 and may occur with an infection.
 Medical treatment, including antibiotics and